DidactHQ/didact-docs/docs/core-concepts/setup/installation.md

 ## Run migrations

-Once the config is setup and we configure the database connection settings, we need to run migrations against the database instance.
+Once the config is setup and you configure the database connection settings, you need to run migrations against the database instance.

 Run the [database migration command](/api/didact-cli/migrate) below: